cultofmetatron/peterdecroos-blog/source/_posts/2013-04-12-processes-in-node-pid-to-kill.markdown

 {% endcodeblock %}

 You cannot overwrite the kill -9 signal.
-This is why certain programs can ecome corrupted when you kill-9 them. they are not given a chance to save state.
+This is why certain programs can become corrupted when you kill-9 them. they are not given a chance to save state.

 For more information about signals, I found these two guides to be excellent.